 LinkedIn advertising – launch adverts among the business community, segmenting your audience by options including job title, function and industry

 With all of these advertising platforms, you can set a daily budget limit that will mean you are removed from search results once it has been spent.
 This way, you can be in total control of your advertising spend.

 It’s much easier to market to someone you’ve met before than to generate cold leads, so reach for your little black book!

 Just because you’ve made a previous connection, however, doesn’t mean they will automatically be receptive to new recruitment opportunities.
 Think carefully about the message you want to convey – how are you going to capture the attention of busy decision makers?
 Being bold, clear and concise is essential if you want to stand out from the crowd.

 Also consider the medium through which you contact old business associates.
-GDPR data protection legislation that came into force last year has tightened up who you can market to, so do your homework before you start developing any communications.
+GDPR data protection legislation that came into force last year affecting those who have business relationships in the European Union and the Privacy Act 1988 effect transparent information handling practices and business accountability around data handling.
+Make sure you do your homework before you start developing any communications.

 We’ve already touched on the importance of a compelling marketing message when you launch your first campaigns, but it’s not just what you stand for that matters.
 Having a viewpoint is a great way to nurture interest among new business, especially if you build a programme of content – such as blogs, opinion articles and infographics – that you can promote through your PPC advertising and social media channels.

 Content marketing demonstrates your expertise in recruitment, including any particular sectors or business types you specialise in.
 It’s designed to support and inform potential clients, rather than repeatedly hammer them with sales messages.
 And it can also help your website performance, if you make sure to feature the keywords you identified for PPC campaigns in the blogs and other digital copy that you write.